To main content To navigation

 Workshop content and objectives

-In this workshop participants will learn how to design and implement a state-of-the-art social science survey project.
+In this workshop, participants will learn how to design and implement a state-of-the-art social science survey project.
 The instructors will provide first-hand insights into the whole life cycle of a survey project based on their experience spanning from large international general population survey infrastructure projects, such as the European Social Survey, the International Social Survey Programme and the European Values Study, to small-scale project-driven surveys focusing on specific subpopulations.
 The course will focus on practical aspects and will give hands-on insights into issues that occur in survey projects through practical applications and exercises.
-The courseโ€™s characteristic is that it does not separate methodological questions from substantive/research questions but conceives survey research as a hole, integrating research questions and methodology.
-The instructors will thus prepare the participants to face the different pitfalls and complications a survey project can (and most often will) bring and will offer a toolbox to overcome such issues.
+The course’s characteristic is that it does not separate methodological questions from substantive/research questions but conceives survey research as a hole, integrating research questions and methodology.
+The instructors will focus on what the survey methodologists do not publish about and thus prepare the participants to face the different pitfalls and complications a survey project can (and most often will) bring and will offer a toolbox to overcome such issues.
+The course will complement the methodological literature rather than repeat it.
 Participants will be well equipped to start their own scientific survey project after having been walked through the life cycle of a survey project in practice.

 Workshop design